-SEX THERAPIST: Okay, let’s create a communication action plan for the two of you to work on before our next session.
+SEX COACH: Okay, let’s create a communication action plan for the two of you to work on before our next session.

-Their sex therapy communication plan will include empathy and mindfulness exercises, regularly scheduled conversations about intimacy, and occasional worksheets—supported by regular check-ins with their relationship coach.
+Their sex coaching communication plan will include empathy and mindfulness exercises, regularly scheduled conversations about intimacy, and occasional worksheets—supported by regular check-ins with their relationship coach.

-Sex Therapy Scenario 3: Why can’t we be more like...
+Sex Coaching Scenario 3: Why can’t we be more like...